Skip to main content

 A census provides us with each of your participants’ personal and 401(k) information, so we can complete important plan-related tasks, such as properly importing their data, sending participants required notices, and filing your plan’s Form 5500.

-Each QACA plan can be set up a little bit differently, and we need to know your prior plan’s details to ensure a smooth transition and to avoid any compliance issues.
+Each plan can be set up a little bit differently, and we need to know your prior plan’s details to ensure a smooth transition and to avoid any compliance issues.
+For plans with automatic enrollment this includes information about each participant's current and prior elections as well as any default elections.

 To assist, we’ve provided directions below on where you can find your prior plan’s details and how to fill out the census for Guideline.